nelkemboi/dsc-phase-3-project-v2-3/README.md

 - Total_calls: The total number of calls made or received by the customer across all periods (day, evening, and night).
 - Total_charge: The total charges incurred by the customer across all usage periods.
 ## Data processing
-We checked for missing values, duplicates, categorical and numerical values to ensure that data is clean and in correct formaat for modelling.
+- We checked for missing values, duplicates, categorical and numerical values to ensure that data is clean and in correct formaat for modelling.
-We further removed the class imbalance from the data and standardize to make date Consistent and uniformity of modelling.
+- We further removed the class imbalance from the data and standardize to make date Consistent and uniformity of modelling.
-Hence this proces This was done to ensured that the data is valid,accurate and complete for modelling We also dropped some of the outliers that can affect the data and give wrong predictions.
+- Hence this proces This was done to ensured that the data is valid,accurate and complete for modelling
+- We also dropped the outliers that can affect the data and give wrong predictions.
-The chart shows boxplot after some outliers were dropped.
+- The chart shows boxplot after some outliers were dropped.

 ![awesome1](images/outliers.png)
 ## Data Analysis